 - Online payment

 - Confidentiality policy

-Following the government recommendations on COVID-19, JSS has closed our premises but we still offer counselling and information service by telephone and online.
+JSS offer counselling and information service by telephone, online or in-person.
 During our business hours, we check voicemail every few hours.
 Please email us or leave a message with your name, phone number, brief description of your inquiry, and when and how you would like to hear from us.

 Office Hours: Mon-Fri 10am-6pm (except 12-1pm and Holidays)